youldash/Pneumonia-Detection-from-Chest-X-Rays/FDA_submission.md

 By saying imbalanced we also emphasize that the data set (for effectively training and validating the algorithm) was split into `80%` training data, and the remaining `20%` for validation purposes.By saying imbalanced we also emphasize that the data set (for effectively training and validating the algorithm) was split into `80%` training data, and the remaining `20%` for validation purposes.

 ### 5. Ground Truth

+It appears that the data used in this work was curated by the [NIH](https://www.kaggle.com/nih-chest-xrays/data).
+Furthermore, the disease labels for each image (or scan if you may will) was created using Natural Language Processing (or NLP) techniques for processing the associated (contextual) radiological reports.
+It is reported that the *estimated* accuracy level of the NLP approach was believed to be over `90%`.
+Because the original radiology reports were not publicly available for general review, we believe this sets a limitation on the NLP accuracy and as such, we cannot rectify the labelling.
+If such crucial pieces of information were made available for anyone to review, then the labelling accuracy is expected to be reasonably higher that originally reported.

 ### 6. FDA Validation Plan

 #### Patient Population Description for FDA Validation Dataset:

 #### Ground Truth Acquisition Methodology:

 #### Algorithm Performance Standard: